junxit/us-congress-bills-110/metadata.md

 - 2007-02-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 246 - 182 (Roll no. 99).
 - 2007-02-16 — Received in the Senate.
 - 2007-02-16 — The previous question was ordered pursuant to the rule. (consideration: CR H1847)
+- 2007-02-17 — Referred to the Committee on Foreign Relations.